 Getting them ready for my 1950 era layout starts with some basic steps, the first thing I do with every car is paint and install metal wheels.
 These models have great wheelsets included so a quick trip to the paint booth, a spray with Vallejo NATO Black, and they are ready for service.
 You can see in the photo how shiny they are compared to the paint mask that has been sprayed many times.
 This hasn’t happened to me before with other wheelsets, I would recommend washing the them with a degreaser as I got an unsatisfactory finish on several wheels and it appeared to be the result of some type of oil on the wheel face.
 Lesson learned.
 The trucks get a quick weathering paint job with a mix of Vallejo NATO Black and Hull Red.

 While I have the trucks removed, I was hoping to burnish the coupler box interiors and add some Kadee 231 “Greas-Em” Dry Graphite Lubricant.
 The end detail makes it difficult to remove the couplers, so I will shoot some lubricant into the coupler boxes and exercise the coupler shafts to make it as smooth as possible.
 The cars are already equipped with scale couplers, bonus.
 I lightly brush painted them with some rust paint.
 Late note, I was using one of the gons on the layout to test track placement and a derailment caused a coupler box to come loose.
 They are actually glued in place and the screw only holds the cover to the box, not the car.
 I was a little disappointed with the two small spots of glue that secure the coupler box without a mechanical attachment, like a screw.
 I will use some styrene cement to reattach the coupler box using the original two pin connections and supplement it with some epoxy in other locations under the box to add some durability.
 I hope the flexibility of an epoxy held joint will help improve longevity as the styrene pin joint is small and rigid.
+UPDATE MARCH 2022: This joint didn’t hold up in service on longer trains.
+Tangent sent me a new couple box after exchanging emails and explaining the issue.
+I’ll paint, install, and see if it holds.

 One of the preinstalled air hoses took at beating in the derailment so before painting with some rust and light grey on the “metal” parts, I installed some Hi-Tech HO Scale AAR Air Hoses 22″, part #6038.
 After drilling a #76 hole in the end sill I used canopy glue to secure the hose from behind to the sill.
 It took some careful trimming to remove the valve from the diagonal support that came with the kit.
 I secured the support to the body with styrene cement and CA. The joint with the rubber hose was secured with canopy glue.
 I use Formula 560 Canopy Glue from Zap as recommended by others.
 It’s durability will depend on me limiting derailments.